jorgearayac/enhanced-string-calculator/README.md

 > Understanding how to use `Substring` and `IndexOf` properly took some time, since it broke the logic by wrong indexes.
 > The `Refex.Matches` (regular expressions) to find all substrings in the brackets was tricky. -> We use the method, then convert the result into a sequence -> map each match to the group value -> turn into an array.
 > In summary, this task deepened my understanding of string manipulation and control flow in F#.
 Supporting variable-length delimiters required more precise thinking about how data flows and transforms, which is a core idea in functional programming.

+> By using `Regex.Matches` and transforming the result into an array of strings, we could generalize the logic to handle any number of delimiters.
+This eliminated the need for separate cases or complex string splits — we just reused the same functional flow.

+> This last task brought everything together.
+It required combining pattern recognition (regex), functional transformation (map/filter), and error handling (exceptions).